The Sande Ace Registry

 - May 12, 1956 to Jerry Toombs

-More recently, Bob has discovered a second possible location for the hull number while working on his 2nd Sande Ace.
+Then Bob discovered a second possible location for the hull number while working on his 2nd Sande Ace.
 A little light sanding in the middle of the curve of the transom knee revealed a 5598 showing it was the 8th Ace built in May, 1959.
-By the way, Bob also found this number under the quarterknee.
+By the way, Bob also found the 5598 under the quarterknee.

 Under the quarterknee.